joonarafael/ohte/documentation/software_testing.md

 ## REMAINING QUALITY CONCERNS

-Software does not handle well situations where it lacks the proper read/write permissions to e.g. flag source directories or exisiting player statistics files.
+Software does not handle well situations where it lacks the proper read/write permissions to e.g. flag source directories or existing player statistics files.

 History doesn't pick up the change of date during software execution (e.g. software launched at 23:57 and session lasts for more than 3 minutes).
-This could be addressed to get a more accurate history logbook.
+This could be addressed better to get a more accurate history logbook.

 For more information regarding source code quality, see [remaining issues with source code quality](./architecture.md#remaining-issues-with-source-code-quality--software-logic).